 Doctorate of Social Work (DSW) Degree Programs Online

-A Doctorate of Social Work (DSW) offers advanced training in a specific area of practice within social work.
+A Doctorate of Social Work (DSW) offers advanced training in a specific area of social work practice.
 Students pursuing a DSW usually focus on social work administration and clinical social work.
-Online DSW degree programs offer students an opportunity to advance their careers in social work and innovate within the social work space.
-There are many options available for students looking to pursue an online DSW program.
+Online DSW degree programs offer students an opportunity to advance their careers in social work and to innovate within the field.

-Candidates are prepared for leadership roles and are trained on innovation and management in areas of social work like social work administration, clinical social work, and child, family and school social work.
-Most online DSW programs require a form of residency or dissertation that helps form skills toward advancing a candidate’s professional career.
+DSW coursework is designed to prepare candidates for leadership roles through training on innovation and management in areas of social work, such as social work administration, clinical social work, and child, family, and school social work.
+Most online DSW programs require a residency or dissertation that helps develop skills to advance a candidate’s professional career.

 Compare Online Doctorate of Social Work (DSW) Programs

-Information below was last retrieved in February 2022.
-Be sure to check the university’s website for the most up-to-date information.
+Information below was last updated in January 2026.
+Be sure to check the university’s website for the latest information.

 Barry University